 - Quick service restaurants and other locations that use one player device to drive multiple screens

 With the introduction of Navori QL IPR, we expect to see many more businesses roll-out UHD digital signage, especially where the audience can appreciate high-quality content.
 Think of locations where digital signage screens are mounted close to the audience.
 This is when viewers really notice the difference between Full HD and UHD content.

 Navori’s IPR Player was designed specifically for mission-critical applications that require the best content quality.
-It’s available now, for Cloud and On-Premise users.
+It’s available now, as part of our digital signage software for Cloud and On-Premise users.